Tuition & Financing

 Please see Imperial's website for further advice.

-The School of Public Health and Imperial College offer a number of limited scholarships for their Master's programmes.
+The School of Public Health and Imperial College London offer a number of limited scholarships for their Master's programmes.
 Anyone interested in a scholarship will need to apply separately, directly to the School of Public Health, based on an approved application and acceptance into the degree programme.

 Students are encouraged to seek tuition reimbursement through their employer.
 We recommend that you speak with your manager or HR department to see what’s available to you as an employee.